 Table of Contents

-Receiving a rejection letter from an MBA program can be disheartening, and it can feel like the hours upon hours of time and effort you’ve invested into the process have gone to waste.
+Receiving a rejection letter from an MBA program can be disheartening, and it can feel like the hours upon hours of time and effort you’ve invested in the process have gone to waste.
 But, it is essential to remember that this setback is not the end of your career aspirations; this will not define you!
-In fact, this moment can be a fantastic opportunity for growth and self-improvement.
+This moment can be a fantastic opportunity for growth and self-improvement.
 In this article, we will explore five constructive steps to take if you find yourself rejected from an MBA program and how to rebound from this experience.

 1. Process Your Emotions